Smidgens/wpf-smurfdex/README.md

-# WPF Smurfdex
+# 🍄 WPF Smurfdex

-A dumb exercise in learning WPF .NET.
+A dumb exercise in WPF .NET.